 FullHD 1920x1080 30fps 2000Kbps

 To set up multiple bitrate profiles, create or delete profiles by clicking the + or - button at the bottom of the encoding settings panel.
 In each profile, you can define different video sizes, bit rates, and encoding options.
 Specify a unique output address for each profile and set the same Key Frame Intv. for all profiles to keep video key frames synchronized.
+Synchronized key frames across all bitrates ensure seamless quality switching without video disruption, as all profiles have I-frames at identical timestamps.

 IPVTL Multiple Bitrate Streaming

-Stream from Single Media Source to Multiple Destinations
+Distribute Single Source to Multiple Streaming Platforms